ckjellson/mapPlottingJulia/README.md

 # Julia-visualization

+Functions for plotting on downloaded map images from Google maps and Open street map.

 ## plotGoogleMap()

 Downloads an image from Google maps and plots an existing line/scatter-plot on top of the image.
 (Requires api-key)